Camping FAQ’s

 There is plenty of general camping available when you arrive at the Muster.
 It is included in your ticket price and you don’t have to pre-book!
 So bring your own camping gear.
 Caravans and camper trailers are also welcome or just roll out your swag on the back of your Ute!

-We also have Reserved Campsites available for a fee.
+We also have Reserved Campsites available for a fee. ( 2026 Reserved Camping is now SOLD OUT)

 We have 4 camping options: